 Criteria for Review (CFR) are more specific than the four Standards of Accreditation and are intended to define and explain the Standards.
 Substantial compliance with both the Standards and Criteria for Review is required for reaffirmation and guides the institution in assessing institutional performance, identifying areas needing improvement, and making improvements on an ongoing basis.
 WSCUC evaluation results from an institutional site visit form the basis for the WSCUC’s Commission decision about an institution’s accreditation status.

 The Standards and Criteria are available in the WSCUC 2013 Handbook of Accreditation.
 Brief explanations can be found in the WSCUC 2013 Standards at a Glance.

 After the site visit in spring of 2025, the WSCUC team members will prepare and send the University their report on the visit and our institutional self-study.
 President Sandeen will have the opportunity to submit a response.
 WSCUC will then send an action letter to President Sandeen and the University's Accreditation Liaison Officer, Dean Scharberg.
 The action letter will then be distributed to the campus community along with next steps the university community will take to implement these action items.
 WSCUC will also publish the action letter and team report on its website.

-As the spring 2025 site visit approaches, WSCUC will create a confidential email account for their visit to Cal State East Bay.
+As the spring 2025 site visit approaches, WSCUC will create a separate confidential email account for their visit to Cal State East Bay.
 This email address will be shared with the entire campus community, and will give those who cannot or do not wish to attend one of the open meetings an opportunity to communicate with the WSCUC visiting team.
 The assistant chair of the visiting team will read all emails carefully, but will not respond to them, and will not include any comments in the team report unless it has an opportunity to investigate them and the institution has an opportunity during the visit to respond.